 Lock picking is a rather unpredictable craft.
 There are so many variables that can affect how long it takes to get through a lock.

 You never know what madness lurks inside a lock.

-You never know how many pins you may be facing, what the bitting is like, if there is any corrosion or broken parts that may stump you, or if there are any additional security features that will laugh in your face as you struggle along the path to an unlock.
+You never know how many pins you may be facing, what the bitting is like, if there are any corrosion or broken parts that may stump you, or if there are any additional security features that will laugh in your face as you struggle along the path to an unlock.

-The reality of picking a random lock is that is can be fast or it can be painfully slow, difficult, and in all ways unpredictable.
+The reality of picking a random lock is that it can be fast or it can be painfully slow, difficult, and in all ways unpredictable.
 This is not the ideal method of entry for anyone whose very freedom depends on haste and predictability.